Jason-CKY/DeepRL-pytorch/README.md

     </tbody>
 </table>

+## Environments Supported
+The following gym environments are supported on this repo.
+* OpenAI gym's environments
+* Pybullet gym environments
+* RLBench gym environments

 ## VAE network
 VAE network needs to be pretrained on the environment's images before being used on the RL algorithm.
 The data generation and training code are provided at [VAE directory](VAE/README.md)